peterwittek/ncpol2sdpa/doc/source/revision_history.rst

 Revision History
 ****************

+**Since version 1.6**

+  - Interface for Faacets.
+  - PPT constraint can be imposed directly in the Moroder hierarchy by passing the extra parameter ``ppt=True`` to the constructor.

 **Version 1.6 (2014-12-22)**

   - Syntax for passing parameters changed.
 Only the level of the relaxation is compulsory for obtaining a relaxation.